murrayo/ansible-iris-demo/README.md

 "msg": "Dump of variable sent to: ~/gs2024-ansible-demo/ansible-project-tc/roles/db_server/files/dbserver1_vars.json"
 ```

 For example search for `architecture` in the output file.

-Your group and other variables are at the end of the file.
+Your group variables and other variables are at the end of the file.

 ---